Bill Maris

-Bill Maris (born William J. Maris) is an American entrepreneur and venture capitalist focused on technology and the life sciences.
+William J. Maris is an American entrepreneur and venture capitalist focused on technology and the life sciences.
 Bill Maris's investments have to date resulted in over 150 exits and more than 50 companies that have grown to over $1B in value, including: Nest, Uber, Crowdstrike, Coinbase, 23andMe, Flatiron Health (acquired by Roche), Foundation Medicine (acquired by Roche), The Climate Corporation, Vir, and Auris (acquired by Johnson & Johnson).
 He is the founder and first CEO of Google Ventures (GV) and also served as VP of Special Projects at Google/Alphabet.
 He is the creator of Google's Calico project, a company created to treat aging as a disease, and cure it.
 He is the founder of early web hosting pioneer Burlee.com, now part of Web.com, and the founder of S32, a California-based venture fund focused on frontier technology.

 Education and early career

 Maris graduated with highest honors with a degree in neuroscience from Middlebury College.

 Maris's background includes research at the Duke University Medical Center Department of Neurobiology.
 Maris began his career as a biotechnology and healthcare portfolio manager for Swedish investment firm Investor AB.
 In 1997, Maris founded one of the first Web hosting companies, Burlee.com, and built the company's original computing, network and technological infrastructure after teaching himself to code from books purchased at the local Barnes & Noble.
 Burlee was subsequently acquired by Interland, Inc. and renamed Web.com.
 Burlee.com was merged with Interland in 2002.
 Maris remained with the company until 2003.